Pirates-Rockies Betting Preview, Prediction, How to Watch

-The Pittsburgh Pirates (10-7) take on the Colorado Rockies (5-12) in game two of a three game set.
-Check out our MLB odds series as we hand out a Pirates-Rockies prediction and pick.
+The Pittsburgh Pirates take on the Colorado Rockies in the final game of a three game series.
+This game will continue our MLB odds series with a Pirates-Rockies prediction and pick.
 We will also let you know how to watch the game.

-Game one was controlled by the Pirates the entire time.
-Andrew McCutchen hit a first inning home run and the Pirates never looked back.
-Ke’Bryan Hayes, Bryan Reynolds, McCutchen, Carlos Santana and Mark Mathias all had multi-hit games.
-The Pirates scoring was capped off by a 461-foot bomb hit by Jack Suwinski.
-Rich Hill went six innings and allowed one run on six hits while striking out seven to earn the win.
-For the Rockies, Jurickson Profar and Kris Bryant combined for five of their 10 hits.
-Kris Bryant hit his second home run of the year and his first at Coors field as a member of the Rockies.
-Kyle Freeland did not make it through three innings as he gave up seven runs and earned the loss.
+The Pirates were in control the whole time during game one.
+Andrew McCutchen hit a first inning home run and Pittsburgh never looked back.
+They knocked Rockies starter Kyle Freeland out of the game in the third inning in route to a 14-3 win.
+Rich Hill picked up the win by going six innings and allowing one run on six hits while striking out seven.

-Vince Velasquez will start for the Pirates and Jose Urena will toe the rubber for the Rockies.
+Game two was a little bit closer.
+Colorado put up three first inning runs thanks to a home run from Kris Bryant and a two-run double from Elias Diaz.
+However, that is all the scoring the Rockies would get all game.
+Jack Suwinski hit a home run in the second inning to bring the game within two.
+After an RBI double from Carlos Santana in the fourth, Suwinski would hit his second home run of the game to give the Pirates the lead for good.
+Vince Velasquez earned the win for Pittsburgh while Jose Urena was handed the loss as the Pirates won 5-3.

 Here are the Pirates-Rockies MLB odds, courtesy of FanDuel.